-If your tortoise has a shell injury, these steps will promote healing and recovery:
+Shell injuries are common among pet tortoises, so owners need to know how to fix a cracked shell.
+If a tortoise has a shell injury, these steps will expedite healing and recovery:

-1/ Clean the Wounds
+Clean The Wounds

 To prevent this from happening, clean the site of the wound.
-If there’s blood and debris on the tortoise’s shell, douse a clean piece of cloth with an antiseptic solution, such as chlorhexidine solution (2%).
+If there’s blood and debris on the tortoise’s shell, douse a clean piece of cloth with an antiseptic solution, such as chlorhexidine (2%).

-2/ Keep Everything Dry
+Keep Everything Dry

 Standing water and dampness are breeding grounds for pathogens that may cause infection.